cosmosking2050/API/1.3/CONTENTS/POSTBACKS/POSTBACK_DELIVERY_REPORTS.md

 ### <a name="SaveMMSStatus">SaveMMS Encoding Status</a>

 When MMS is saved (using API or the MMS Composer) we generate postback notification.
 When saving and encoding of the content is successful we generate N003.
-If encoding of the content failed we generate postback E002 containgin MMSID and AUDIONAME/VIDEONAME pointing to the content that failed to encode properly.
+If encoding of the content failed we generate postback E002 containing MMSID and AUDIONAME/VIDEONAME pointing to the content that failed to encode properly.
 When E002 is returned the MMSID should be considered corrupted.

 | Variable | Description |
 | -------- | ----------- |